Adrian347/SYST17796/README.md

 # SYST17796
 Public Repository for SYST17796 - Fundamentals of Software Development and Design (general purpose)

-MASTER BRANCH
+TEST BRANCH

-This is the master branch, in sync with the local master branch for SYST17796 project folder.
+This is a test branch, synced to new-branch on local rep.